6 Types of Editing: Which One Do You Need Right Now?

-For any writer, the world of professional editing can be very intimidating — especially when trying to figure out what kinds of editing services you need and how to find good ones for your project.
+For any writer, the world of professional editing can be very intimidating — especially when trying to figure out what kinds of editing services you need and how to find an editor for your project.
 Indeed, there are so many types of editing out there, it’s enough to make anyone’s head spin!

 But this process doesn’t have to be so overwhelming.
 In this guide, we’ll take you through all the different types of editing, what each one entails, and how they relate to one another.
-Plus we’ll provide insight from our own expert editors on what these types can do for you as a writer!
+Plus we’ll provide insight from our own expert manuscript editors on what these types can do for you as a writer!
 Ready to get started?